 Very little work in the mornings.

-And – even better – the kids were able to do it themselves.
-Even my Kindergartner!
+And – even better – the kids are able to do it themselves.
+Even my youngest!

 I set out all of the items that they typically like to have in their lunches.
 This usually includes pretzels, popcorn, crackers, hard-boiled eggs, yogurt, cheese and fruit.

-Each kid gets a container that will hold their lunches for the week.
+Each kid gets a basket that will hold their lunches for the week.
+(More on that later).

 And then they start packing.